Skip to main content

 4. PHI with IVF cover — Saves $1,000-3,000 per cycle on hospital costs (12-month waiting period)

-Compare IVF clinic prices across Melbourne and Victoria, from bulk-billing to premium, with out-of-pocket estimates after Medicare.
+Compare IVF clinic prices across Melbourne and Victoria, from bulk-billing to research-led private clinics, with estimated out-of-pocket after Medicare.
+Verify current prices with each provider.

 Compare IVF clinics in Australia prices